 What Is Rose Gold?

 There’s white gold, yellow gold and rose gold, but what about pure gold?
-Pure gold (aka 24 karat gold) is a naturally occurring element that sadly, due to its softness, just isn’t cut out for fine jewelry greatness.
+Pure yellow gold (aka 24 karat gold) is a naturally occurring element that sadly, due to its softness, just isn’t cut out for fine jewelry greatness.
 As a result, this precious metal’s durability is lackluster and there is no way that it can hold up to the level of wear and tear that we expect from our engagement rings and fine jewelry pieces.
 Given this, it may be easier to choose platinum for its longevity.
 However, when comparing platinum vs. gold, there are a number of differentiating factors to look at.
 Instead, we mix metal alloys resulting in different types of gold metal that are stronger and more resistant to scratches, knicks, and damage so you can still have your gold ring while ensuring it will withstand the tests of time.
+For this reason, you’ll find 14-karat, 18-karat, and 21-karat yellow gold as well as this popular yet classic pink gold.

 Rose gold is created when pure gold is mixed with silver and copper alloys.
 The addition of copper and silver helps strengthen rose gold and gives the metal its signature pink hue(hence the nickname “pink gold”).
 The more copper content in the mix, the redder rose gold will appear.